recurshawn/How-Bad-Is-Corona/README.md

 # [How Bad Is Corona](https://howbadiscorona.com/)

+A lot of people aren't aware of how bad exponential growth of pandemics are, so I built this simple web app to help visualise how small actions can drastically affect the outbreak.
 Find out how dangerous the exponential growth of COVID-19 can be. https://howbadiscorona.com/

 ## Contributing